28anmol/ESP32-Environmental-Monitoring/README.md

 ## 🛠️ Future Improvements
 - Battery powered deployment
 - Mobile notification for threshold breach
-- Data logging on a server like Raspberry Pi for storage and data analysis
+- Data logging on a server like Raspberry Pi/PC for storage and data analysis
 - Integration with IoT cloud based dashboards like Blynk, ThingsBoard, Home Assistant
 - Accessing ESP32 webserver from around the world(outside home/local network)